flaviogf/strike_product_catalog/README.md

 :clipboard: Strike Product Catalog

-This project was made for study purposes only, as a proof of concept from recent studies on android app development.
+This project was made for study purposes only, as an exam to test my studies about android.

 ### Preview